-We think it reasonable to point out that claims for a set number of years does not mean that these ranches raised mink continuously during these time periods.
+We think it reasonable to point out that claims for a set number of years do not mean that these ranches raised mink continuously during these periods.
 As most had foxes as well as mink it could refer to their start in fox ranching.
-Another factor was a need to assure the purchaser that these mink were pen raised; so the time reference could he to the fact that these mink were domesticated over this period by several different ranchers.
+Another factor was a need to assure the purchaser that these mink were pen-raised; so the time reference could he to the fact that these mink were domesticated over this period by several different ranchers.
 Unfortunately, these ranches have long ceased to exist and we have found no way to check their claims.

 Northern New Brunswick Mink Farms Limited of Bathurst advertised breeders for sale in the September 1931 issue of the Fur Trade Journal.
-Evidently once was enough because we never found another advertisement.
-In 1939 they were listed as prizewinners in a field day at Bathurst.
+Once was enough because we never found another advertisement.
+In 1939 they were listed as prizewinner's in a field day at Bathurst.

 Bathurst Fur Mink Farms showed five mink in the November 1931 International Mink Show at Sherbrooke, Quebec and won a championship and reserve as well as three certificates of merit.
 J. E. Connolly placed fourth in a live mink grading competition at that show.